 My Favorite Books and Tools

 Andrew Loomis is one of my favorite art instructors!
 He simplifies drawing, learning the figure, and learning design & composition principles.
 His books used to be out of print, but now they are available again!!!
 If you can't buy them, go to Barnes & Noble to peruse them on the shelves or get them on Inter-library Loan through your local library.
 They're amazing!
-Figure Drawing For all it's Worth is my favorite figure drawing book, but it does have nudes in the back of the book, so I would recommend getting Fun with a Pencil for children & Drawing the Head and Hands for children.
+Figure Drawing For all it's Worth is my favorite figure drawing book, but it does have nudes on the cover and in the back of the book, so I would recommend getting Simplified Drawing for Planning Animation & Drawing the Head and Hands for children.

 The Last 4 books on the page teach everything I learned in my college illustration program to take an idea from one's imagination into a fully realistic or fantasy illustration.
 Norman Rockwell Illustrator shows his process of creative thumbnails, sketches, color studies, photo reference to create his Saturday Evening Post Covers.
 Creative Illustration by Andrew Loomis is the Illustrator's Bible on design, perspective, etc. James Gurney shows in Imaginative Realism how to create Dinotopia from maquettes, photos, etc. Loish in her book The Art of Loish: A Look Behind the Scenes give her similar process of sketching and taking a painting to life with digital media.